 Paleo vanilla cake.
 Most are dense and crumbly and disappointing.
 Not this lovely incarnation that relies on almond flour, beaten egg whites, and baking soda for its towering stature, lovely texture, and birthday cake-worthy magnificence.

-Say “paleo cake” and most folks think of dense, crumbly, disappointing approximations of cake.
-Not this lovely paleo vanilla cake from the magnificent My Paleo Patisserie by Jenni Hulet.
-The recipe relies on almond flour, like most paleo cakes, although it also calls for the notable addition of baking soda and whipped egg whites, which lend the cake its lofty stature and lovely texture.
-So much so that folks who never deign to do paleo swear they’ll be making this cake again.
-And again.
-Tasting is believing.–Renee Schettler Rossi
+Say “paleo cake” and most of us think of dense, crumbly, disappointing approximations of what we know to be cake.
+Not this lovely paleo vanilla cake from My Paleo Patisserie by Jenni Hulet.
+The recipe relies on almond flour rather than coconut or grain flour and includes the notable addition of baking soda and whipped egg whites, which contribute to the cake’s lofty stature and astoundingly light texture.
+So much so that we’ve been hearing that folks who swore they’d never do anything paleo swear by this cake and find themselves making it again and again and again.
+It’s so good, it will even stand in admirably for any birthday cake.
+And if you’re also craving a paleo chocolate cake recipe, we can help you out there, too.–Renee Schettler Rossi

 Special Equipment: 6-inch cake pan